How to fill out a volleyball line-up/roster sheet

 This PDF document is downloaded onto my computer so that I can easily access it when getting prepared for a long week of matches… especially when I have to coach JV and Varsity games back to back.

-I typically print out 8-10 sheets at a time (not double sided) so that I can have extras in case other coaches need it (I on average get asked 3-4 times a season by other coaches for an extra lineup sheet) and also so I have enough for a few weeks.
+I typically print out 10+ sheets at a time (not double sided) so that I can have extras in case other coaches need it (I on average get asked 3-4 times a season by other coaches for an extra lineup sheet) and also so I have enough for a few weeks of matchups without having to print every game day.

 2) Fill out the roster section

-Your next step is going to be filling out the roster section of your game line up sheet.
-This is the section that lists your athletes jersey number, with their first name within that same section.
+Your second step is filling out the roster section of your game line up sheet.
+This is the section that lists your athlete’s jersey number, with their first name within that same boxed section.

 The roster section looks like this: